 The fringes of a rug are very vulnerable and one of the most easily and commonly damaged place on any carpet or area rug.
 The fringes can be quite long and are usually constructed of light coloured cotton or wool , they are easily tangled or soiled and discoloured or broken off.

 If the fringe of your rugs is very dirty you may want to try washing it without soaking the rest of the rug, it can be a bit tricky to accomplish this and requires putting a towel or plastic sheet below the fringe area and then spraying with cleaner or washing the fringe and then rinsing it and drying with a hairdryer.
-The fringes should be thoroughly dried after washing, otherwise the water in the fringe will travel into the body of the rug and may cause colour transfer on to underlying carpet or colour bleed within the rug itself.
+The fringes should be thoroughly and carefully rinsed and dried after washing, otherwise the water in the fringe will travel into the body of the rug and may cause colour transfer on to underlying carpet or colour bleed within the rug itself.